How To Install WSL2 on Windows 10/11

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-Older Windows 10 builds do not support wsl --install.
-You need to enable features manually, download the kernel separately, and then install a distribution.
+Older Windows 10 builds do not support wsl --install — you need to enable two Windows features with dism.exe, download the WSL2 kernel package separately from Microsoft, set WSL2 as the default version, and then install a distribution.
+Four steps total.

 Step 1 — Enable required Windows features